Kīlauea hazard assessments include analyses of salts on volcanic ash

 Volcano Activity Update

-were greatly reduced, with only 1-2 per hour.
-The last collapse event occurred on August 2, and no significant subsidence has been observed since August 4.
-However, hazardous conditions remain in both areas.
-Residents in the lower Puna and Kīlauea summit areas on the Island of Hawai‘i should stay informed and heed Hawai‘i County Civil Defense closures, warnings, and messages (http://www.hawaiicounty.gov/active-alerts).
-HVO daily status reports are posted at https://volcanoes.usgs.gov/volcanoes/kilauea/status.html.
+Hazardous conditions still exist at both the LERZ and summit.
+Residents in the lower Puna District and Kīlauea summit areas on the Island of Hawai‘ii should stay informed and heed Hawai‘i County Civil Defense closures, warnings, and messages (http://www.hawaiicounty.gov/active-alerts).

 The USGS Volcano Alert level for Mauna Loa remains at NORMAL.
 Since late September, two recurring groups of microearthquakes have been recorded beneath the upper elevations of Mauna Loa Volcano: (1) a shallow cluster between Moku‘āweoweo caldera

 and the uppermost Southwest Rift Zone, and (2) a slightly deeper cluster centered beneath the upper west flank, roughly 5 to 10 km (3–6 mi) from the summit caldera.
 The largest of these earthquakes—magnitudes 3.4 and 3.6 on Sept.
 30 and Oct.
 8—have been in the western cluster.
 Because there have been no changes in deformation or gas emissions that would indicate shallowing of magma, these microearthquakes do not warrant increased concern about potential eruption.
 HVO continues to closely watch this seismicity and monitor the volcano for any other changes.